-The Government of India has been constantly bringing about changes to simplify procedures and to promote ease of doing business in the sector.
+The GoI has been constantly bringing about changes to simplify procedures and to promote ease of doing business in the sector.
 The following are the recent material changes in the past year in the oil and gas laws and regulations.